Atlogit/atlomy_chat/cline_docs/projectRoadmap.md

   - Advanced search capabilities
   - Enhanced batch processing capabilities
 - Explore possibilities for academic collaboration and publication
+- Implement automated performance testing and monitoring
+- Develop a comprehensive API documentation system
+- Create a developer portal for easier onboarding and contribution

 This roadmap reflects the current state of the Ancient Medical Texts Analysis App.
-We have successfully implemented parallel processing and batch operations, significantly improving the efficiency of lexical value generation.
-The next phase will focus on developing the chatbot interface and fact-based response system.
+We have successfully implemented parallel processing, batch operations, and significant improvements in testing and API handling.
+These enhancements have improved the efficiency, reliability, and maintainability of the application.
+We've also addressed the "socket hang up" issue by implementing background tasks for long-running operations and ensuring single attempt creation for lexical values.
+The next phase will focus on developing the chatbot interface, fact-based response system, and further refinements to our testing and API integration strategies.